-• Recruitment
+Recruitment

 Direct Wines conducts robust checks on any new employee including eligibility to work in the UK to safeguard against human trafficking or individuals being forced to work against their will.
+Where we engage contractors, for example via an agency or a personal services company, the manager responsible for the engagement is required to confirm that the terms of the engagement are in accordance with our Modern Slavery Statement and our Ethical Policy.